SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 Linear highway platforms are written out at vector zoom 14.

 Highways are also checked to see if they are also `railway=tram`.
-If that is also present it is written out at vector zoom 6.
+If that is also present it is written out at vector zoom 6 as an extra object.

 See below for attributes of highways also written out if set include: